jhlq/Weilianqi.jl/README.md

 game=newgame("name");
 ```

 Type save(game) in console to save the game, loadgame("name") to load it.
+Savefiles are stored in ~/weilianqi/saves/ and the name can be changed with game.name="newname" or through the textbox when using the buttons.

 What is the main objective?
 There are many!
 One is to figure out how the scoring system works!
 Another to create pretty formations.
 A most important goal is to have fun!